9 Tax-Tips for Year-End

 7. Assess Education Expenses

 If you have a student in college, you might be able to deduct education-related costs.
 Review your anticipated income to determine when to spend the money and take advantage of those deductions: this year or wait until next year?
 You may also be eligible for educational credits, such as the American Opportunity Tax Credit and the Lifetime Learning Credit.

 Donating your taxable investments presents a win-win situation for the qualified organization of your choice and you.
 When you donate securities in-kind, you don't pay taxes on the appreciation and you may also receive a deduction.
 Refer to the IRS website or talk to your tax advisor for details.

 9. Keep Gifting Limits in Mind

-Put Tax Savings Toward Your Investment Goals
+Put Tax-Saving Tips to Work for Your Investment Goals

 Looking ahead has its benefits.
 Early tax planning lets you make money-saving decisions before time runs out.
 And, the more money you save from taxes, the more you have to invest toward your investment goals.

 Find more tax-planning help in our Tax Center.